|City/Town: • Birmingham|

 |Photojournalist: • David Bulit|

-Standing at 12-stories tall, the 84,000 square-foot Doctor’s Building or Martin Office Building was built in April 1925.
-Shortly after its completion, space was made to house the Birmingham City Commission and other departments while the Birmingham City Hall was being repaired after a fire destroyed the library and caused irreparable damage to the central tower.
+Standing at 12-stories tall, the 84,000-square-foot Doctor’s Building was built in April 1925 and operated under various names throughout its operation such as the American Life Building and Stonewall Building.
+Shortly after its completion, space was made to house the Birmingham City Commission and other departments.
+At the same time, the Birmingham City Hall was being repaired after a fire destroyed the library and caused irreparable damage to the central tower.
 The architectural firm of Turner & McPherson had offices on the 12th floor.

 The property was sold in 1946 and in March 1947, the FBI Birmingham Division moved into the building, where it remained until moving to the 2121 Building in December 1962.

 In 2018, owner Ed Ticheli renewed his redevelopment proposal for the building, planning 137 affordable apartment units, ranging from $600 to $900 per month for rent.
-Depending on demand, retail space is possible for the ground floor.
+Depending on demand, retail space is possible on the ground floor.
 The proposal was awarded a $182,182 tax credit under Alabama’s Historic Preservation Tax Credit program, with an additional $2.9 million request awarded in 2019.
-The apartment building opened late-2020 as Lofts at American Life.
+The apartment building opened in late 2020 as Lofts at American Life.